omerspac/python-five-assignments/growth-mindset-challenge/README.md

-# Growth Mindset Challenge: Web App with Streamlit
+# Project 01: Growth Mindset Challenge: Web App with Streamlit

 I want to share an idea that can make a big difference in your personal and academic growth—a growth mindset.